 - Place basil and pine nuts in food processors, pulse until course

 - Add garlic and cheese, pulse some more, scraping down the sides with spatula

-- Slowly pour in the olive oil while food processor is running, until well blended and smooth; scraping down the sides with spatula.
-Add salt and pepper and pulse for a few more seconds.
+- Slowly pour in the olive oil while the food processor is running, until well blended and smooth; scraping down the sides with a spatula.
+Add fresh lemon juice, salt, and pepper, and pulse for a few more seconds.

 - You can freeze pesto sauce.
 I freeze it in ice cube trays and when it’s solid I take them out of the tray and put them in a freezer bag.

 - You only have to take out what you need and thaw and use